 Protecting sensitive electronic information is of greater concern than ever before.
-For those in industries such as legal or healthcare, the need to protect information from unauthorized access is even more critical given the demands of both governmental and organizational security regulations.
+For those in industries such as healthcare, the need to protect information from unauthorized access is even more critical given the demands of both governmental and organizational security regulations.
 And while most of us are aware of the need to protect our intranets, electronic file databases, email systems, etc., not all of us are aware of the need to also protect our peripheral devices from potential security risks.

 At the simplest level, many organizations have shared printers that allow employees to print from their desk and retrieve their printed materials from the device.
 This often entails weeding through a pile of print outs and allowing others to view – or even take – sensitive information.
 In addition, media continue to cast light on the subject of whether peripheral devices save printed/scanned/copied materials on a hard drive that can later be accessed.

 So how can you make certain your valuable data is safe from these threats?

 Partnering with a provider that recognizes these risks and already has solutions in place to address them is important.
 For instance, all Konica Minolta bizhub MFPs ship standard with a wide range of data security functions and features including hard drive (HDD) lock password protection (a feature that password protects the hard disk drives of our bizhub products), HDD job overwrite features, HDD encryption and automatic data deletion.
 In addition, Konica Minolta offers biometric authentication options, a variety of card readers and other security software solutions that allow administrators to easily track the sharing and access of secure information.
 We also provide a professional security service with bizhub SECURE that allows Konica Minolta to customize protection for your MFP against security risks.